Newport, Jersey City: Housing

-Many buildings offer views of Hudson River and the New York City skyline.
+Many buildings offer views of the Hudson River and the New York City skyline.
 A portion of the Hudson River Waterfront Walkway runs through Newport.

 Hotels

 Newport's approved master Redevelopment Plan contains an 'as-of-right' entitlement to build 1,200 hotel rooms.
-A 187-room hotel known as the Courtyard by Marriott Jersey City-Newport opened just south of Newport in 2000.
-A 429-room full-service hotel known as the Westin Newport, Jersey City opened at the beginning of 2009.
+A 187-room hotel known as the Courtyard by Marriott Jersey City-Newport opened south of Newport in 2000.
+A 429-room full-service hotel known as the Westin Newport, Jersey City opened in 2009.

 Office buildings

 The "Newport Office Center" consists of 8 buildings which in total amount to over 5000000 sqft of Class A commercial office space.
-The first of these buildings, 111 Town Square Place, was built from the remnants of an abandoned warehouse in 1989 and contains both office and data centers.
+The first of these buildings, 111 Town Square Place, was built from the remnants of an abandoned warehouse in 1989.
+It contains both office and data centers.
 The most recent building, 100 Town Square Place was completed in 2003.
 Hundreds of different companies have headquarters or back-offices at Newport.
 These range from transportation companies such as EVA Air to major financial institutions.
-The neighborhood’s office towers provide more than six million square feet of office space to major employers including JP Morgan Chase, Citigroup, Fidelity Investments, L’Oreal, Forbes and Tory Burch and house more than 25,000 employees.
+The neighborhood’s office towers provide more than six million square feet of office space to major employers including JP Morgan Chase, Citigroup, Fidelity Investments, L’Oreal, Forbes, and Tory Burch.
+Furthermore, it houses more than 25,000 employees.
 In March 2019, the LeFrak Organization sold the 350,000 square foot office tower, 570 Washington Boulevard, for $170 million.

-Newport 10000
+Newport 10,000

 The Newport 10,000, more popularly known as the Newport 10k, is a 10 kilometer road race (running) in the vicinity of the Hudson River Waterfront Walkway.
 Typically held the second weekend in May, the race tends to attract a strong regional and international field of elite runners.
-The course is a USATF certified and consists of flat local roads.
+The course is USATF certified and consists of flat local roads.